data-lessons/23-rd-things/_episodes/02-issues-research-data.md

 >~~~
 > 1. What would you suggest to your colleague to help improve the filenames she's chosen?
 > 2. What about the the file formats?
 Should she consider different formats?
+> 3. What data backup strategies would you recommend?
+{: .challenge}

+>## Formatting your data quiz
+> Take the **[quiz](https://b.socrative.com/login/student/)** on formatting your data.
+Use the Room number **QTKGZXF6G** to take the quiz.
+This quiz is adapted from [Do-It-Yourself Research Data Management Training Kit for Librarians](http://datalib.edina.ac.uk/mantra/libtraining.html#sthash.qCA9C1BK.dpuf).
+It is under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
 {: .challenge}

 >## Organizing data